msmillan7/BeerChallenge/README.md

 To explore the data and respond to the above questions, I have used some of my knowledge in different fields, such as Sentiment Analysis, Recommender Systems and Distributed Systems.

+To reproduce the results, the user shall execute the Jupyter Notebook cells sequentially and have installed the propper tools and packages described along the notebook.